-The Individual We know that in the end, the commitment and contribution of all our employees will determine our success.
-Corning believes in the fundamental dignity of the individual.
-Our network consists of a rich mixture of people of diverse nationality, race, gender, and opinion, and this diversity will continue to be a source of our strength.
-We value the unique ability of each individual to contribute, and we intend that every employee shall have the opportunity to participate fully, to grow professionally, and to develop to his or her highest potential.
-Living our Values, all seven, all the time, all around the world.
-THE INDIVIDUAL Celebrating a Culture of Inclusion and Belonging Our shared commitment to a global workforce of talented people of all backgrounds, experiences, and skillsets began more than 50 years ago.
-An inclusive workplace where all employees can thrive requires more than a policy - it requires putting policy into practice and building meaningful networks, partnerships, and programs that allow each of us, at every level of Corning, to thrive.
+Celebrating Diversity, Equity, and Inclusion Our shared commitment to a diverse workplace began more than 50 years ago.
+We knew then what we know now: A diverse, equitable, and inclusive workplace requires more than a policy - it requires putting policy into practice and building meaningful networks, partnerships, and programs that allow each of us, at every level of Corning, to thrive.
 We value every individual.
 Listening to - and respecting - the diverse views of others drives our innovation, helping us to build better products and a better Corning.
 As a company, and as individuals, we honor each other's experiences, backgrounds, and perspectives taking care to never let personal biases influence our decision-making.
 We make employment decisions fairly.
 In our recruiting, hiring, pay, and promotion practices, decisions are made on the basis of a person's abilities, skills, and performance.
 We also make sure we're aligned with Corning's business needs and all ethical and legal standards.
 The goal is for every employee to have the opportunity to contribute and reach their full potential.
-Our Inclusive Culture To learn more about our efforts to ensure everyone belongs at Corning, please visit our Careers page on our website.
+Our Diversity Initiative To learn more about where we've been and where we're going, please visit our Global Diversity, Equity & Inclusion Resources.

----- Valuing each person's individuality strengthens our culture and drives our ability to innovate and succeed.
-Discrimination is not tolerated here.
+\\\\ Diversity will continue to be a source of our strength Discrimination is not tolerated here.
 Each of us has a responsibility to support Corning's promise of equal opportunity and non-discrimination.
 If you see, suspect, or experience behavior that goes against that promise, share your concern.
-Consider This - You've received some emails from a coworker containing jokes about a certain nationality.
+Consider This You've received some emails from a coworker containing jokes about a certain nationality.
 The jokes weren't directed at you.
 In fact, they weren't directed at anyone in particular, but they made you very uncomfortable.
-What should you do? - Even though not directed at a particular individual, this type of behavior undermines our Values and erodes the inclusive culture we have all worked hard to create.
+What should you do?
+Even though not directed at a particular individual, this type of behavior undermines our Values and erodes the inclusive culture we have all worked hard to create.
 You should first discuss your concerns with your coworker and ask them to stop sending these kinds of emails.
 If they won't, or if you are uncomfortable talking to them directly, report your concerns to your supervisor or human resources leader.